13 places to go hiking in New York City

 Bronx River Forest

 As one of the oldest forests in New York City, the Bronx River Forest offers a peaceful reprieve from city life.
-A recently completed restoration project returned the floodplain to its natural state and added native species to the site.
+A recently completed restoration project returned the floodplain to its natural state and added native species.
 Located in Bronx Park, the Bronx River Forest has two trails that are roughly a mile in length and pretty flat, making it a good spot for beginners.
 Some must-see resting stops include Burke Bridge, a perfect place to watch birds or kayakers on the River below, and River Lookout, where you can take in the many native trees and wildlife of the area.

 Cass Gallagher Nature Trail